GaioTransposon/metadata_mining/README.md

     --work_dir . \
     --map_file gpt_file_label_map.tsv
 ```

-<a name="overall-analysis"></a>
+<a name="overall-gpt-performance"></a>
-#### Overall analysis:
+#### Overall GPT performance:

-This script ...... needs to run interatcively because you may need to choose files in case few files have the same label.
-Launch Docker container interactively:
+This script assesses the overall GPT performance (all runs) against the benchmark.
+It needs to run interactively because you may need to choose amomngst files, in the case in which files end up with the same label.
+First, launch the Docker container interactively:

 ```
 docker run -it --rm \